 Your teen is living in quite a different age than the one we grew up in, Mama Bear.
 When I was a teen, there weren’t any money management apps for teens OR for parents!

-Now, the financial industry's filled with money management apps.
-Your child will likely use an app for their banking, for their investments, and to track various other things as an adult…so why not get them started with a teenage money management app as well?
+Now, the financial industry is filled with money management apps.
+Your child will likely use an app for their banking, their investments, and to track various other things as an adult…so why not get them started with a teenage money management app as well?

 Psst: you'll want to check with your teen's bank as well, as they might have a banking app that has budgeting/management functions.